isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 </p>
 <p><strong>(A) GCE O-Level</strong>
 </p>
-<p>The Ellice Handy Award is presented to the top student in the GCE O-Level
+<p>The Ellice Handy Award is presented to a student who has excelled academically
-cohort.</p>
+in the GCE O-Level cohort.
+She is a self-directed learner who inspires others with her passion for learning.
+She is of good character and role models our school values and the school motto, To Master, To Grow, To Serve.</p>
 <p><strong>(B) Integrated Programme</strong>
 </p>
-<p>The Ellice Handy Award is presented to the top student in the Year Four
+<p>The Ellice Handy Award is presented to a student who has excelled academically
-Integrated Programme cohort.</p>
+in the Year Four Integrated Programme cohort.
+She is a self-directed learner who inspires others with her passion for learning.
+She is of good character and role models our school values and the school motto, To Master, To Grow, To Serve.</p>
 <h2>Wong Hee Hua Award</h2>
 <p>The Wong Hee Hua Award is presented to a music student from the graduating
-class for her outstanding contribution to the musical life of MGS.</p>
+class for her outstanding contribution to the musical life of MGS.
+She is of good character and role models our school values and the school motto, To Master, To Grow, To Serve.</p>
 <p><em>Miss Wong Hee Hua is the younger sister of Ruth Wong.
 She graduated from MGS in 1936 at the age of 14 and went on to become a teacher in her alma mater.
 Her forte was in the teaching of Music and Mathematics.
 Under her leadership, the MGS choir won many awards.</em>
 </p>
 <h2>Puan Sri Helene Tan Chin Tuan Scholarships</h2>